patataofcourse/spicerack-guide/index.md

 ### These instructions are to set up SpiceRack in a 3DS console!
 Citra instructions [here](citra.md)

-You can skip Step 2 if you've recently played CTGP-7, since its launcher installs the required fork of Luma3DS.
+You can skip Step 2 if you have a Luma version 13.0 or higher.

+If your 3DS doesn't have CFW at all, check out the amazing guide by the folks at [3ds.hacks.guide](https://3ds.hacks.guide) to know how to mod your console!

 1. Download Saltwater <!--[(here)]()--> and Barista <!--[(here)]()-->
-1. Download the latest version of the Luma3DS plugin loader fork, which you can find [over here](https://github.com/PabloMK7/Luma3DS_3GX/releases/latest)
+1. Download the latest version of Luma3DS, which you can find [over here](https://github.com/LumaTeam/Luma3DS/releases/latest)
     - If you had any settings on in the Luma3DS menu, turn them on again!
-They'll have reset after changing your Luma
+They'll most likely have reset after changing your Luma version.
 1. Install your Barista .cia or place the .3dsx in your `/3ds` folder
 1. Place the Saltwater.3gx file in a folder in your SD named `/spicerack/bin`
 1. Create, if it doesn't exist, a `/luma/plugins` folder in your SD.
 Don't place anything inside